zinniadagla/tandoor-report/README.md

 | 8 | Winter 2026 forecast |
 | 9 | Conclusion |

 The winter window is November to February.
-Diwali is treated as a confound and handled separately, since it brings a revenue spike that has nothing to do with the tandoor.
+Diwali, a major Indian festival whose dates shift each year, is treated as a confound and handled separately, since it brings a revenue spike that has nothing to do with the tandoor.
 Winter 2025 has no Diwali days inside the window, which gives a cleaner test.
-Both a full-winter and a non-Diwali baseline have been calculated, and the non-Diwali baseline is used for the statistical comparison.
+Two versions of the 2023-2024 baseline have been calculated, one including Diwali days and one excluding them.
+The non-Diwali version is used for the statistical comparison.

 Testing uses Welch's t-test with the Mann-Whitney U test as a non-parametric check, and Cohen's d for effect size.
-Section 7 runs the comparison again under other assumptions (trimmed data, single-year baselines, a Diwali-adjusted baseline) to see whether the result depends on any one of these choices.
+Section 7 runs the comparison again under five scenarios: closed days counted as zero revenue, a 2024-only baseline, the top 5% of days removed, a Diwali-adjusted Winter 2025, and a higher coal cost.
+Each one tests whether the result depends on that single choice.

 Section 2.7 sets out the operational context, including where the tandoor sits at the restaurant entrance.
-A photograph of the tandoor in operation is included there.
+It includes a photograph of the tandoor in operation.

+## Limitations
+Section 9.2 of the report sets out three limits: Winter 2025 is a single season, so the tandoor cannot be separated from a year that was strong for another reason; some of the rise may come from the tandoor being visible at the entrance rather than from the food; and the net figure treats all the extra revenue as the tandoor's, which is an assumption, not a measurement.

+A fourth is noted here.
+Daily revenue is not independent from one day to the next.
+Table 3.4 shows a day-of-week pattern before the tandoor, and Table 4.3.1 shows the same pattern after it.
+Some days are simply busier than others, so knowing the day already tells you something about the revenue.

+Welch's t-test and the Mann-Whitney U test in Section 5 both assume every day is a separate piece of information.
+Because the days follow a weekly rhythm, there is less information here than the day count suggests.
+The p-values are therefore more confident than the data allows.
+The size of the effect and its direction still hold; only the confidence is overstated.
+The report does not measure how strong the pattern is, which would need an autocorrelation check I did not run.
+A time series model would handle this properly.

+I found this after the report was written.
+I have left the analysis as it was run rather than revise it quietly, because the error states what I am missing more exactly than I could: I can run a method, but I could not tell which method the data was asking for.

+## Files
 | File | Content |
 |---|---|
 | tandoor_report.ipynb | The full report: code, tables, and graphs |